HOW MEDIA FUEL WORSENING SUBSTANCE USE EPIDEMICS

 Among conspiring factors driving America’s worsening substance use epidemics, media responsibility to provide investigation, accountability, exposure of harmful practices, and accurate information to a vulnerable public is both critical for change and largely unexamined.

-There are a number of ways that U.S. media are vulnerable and predisposed to get things wrong about the nature of substance use and its treatment.
+In multiple ways U.S. media are predisposed to get things wrong about the nature of compulsive substance use and its treatment.